mayowa-kalejaiye/TLC/README.md

 ## 📄 License

-© 2025 The Light Community.
+© 2025 The Light Community Church.
 All Rights Reserved.